Iceland

 Children per mother (CPM)

-The number of children per mother (CPM) in Iceland stood at 2.34 in 2024, showing only a slight decline from 2.359 in 2023.
-Over the past five years, the average CPM has been 2.35, indicating a mild downward trend in that period.
-When compared to the 1990s average of 2.72, the current rate is about 0.38 lower.
-On a global scale, Iceland ranks among the highest with CPM values, placing 36th out of 38 countries.
-Similarly, within Europe, it holds one of the top CPM positions, ranked 30th out of 31.
+The children per mother (CPM) rate in Iceland stood at 2.34 in 2024, showing only a slight decrease from 2.359 in 2023.
+Over the last five years, the average CPM has been on a modest rise, reaching 2.35.
+Compared to the 1990s average of 2.72, the current figure is about 0.38 lower.
+Among countries worldwide, Iceland's CPM ranks near the top, positioned 36th out of 38.
+Within the European continent, it is similarly high, holding the 30th spot out of 31 countries.

 Source: Human Fertility Database. *Measure estimated by Birthgap.org based on partial data from Statistics Iceland.